SDowlani/workout.db/DESIGN.md

 * In the current schema a workout is tailored exclusively to a person, the creation of  `Global` workouts which could be assigned to various people then isn't possible. `Global` workouts would require a shift to a many-to-many relation between people and workouts.

-## Extras

-* In this current iteration, all of the exercises present in the database were inserted using the `Exercise API` from API Ninjas.
-* Get started in the API's official website : <https://api-ninjas.com/api/exercises>.
-* Creating this database from scratch is simple, in the project folder install all dependencies with `pip install -r requirements.txt` then run `python3 database.py {Your API Key}`.